UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/artifacts/id2/README.md

 - [API Design]()

 ### Knowledge Sharing and Pairing Sessions:
+We have a group shared calendar to book meetings, standups, and pairing sessions.

+#### PM Pairing Session
+- Duration: 2.5hrs
+- Attended by: Trang, Matthew
+- Paried on tasks for backlog refinement, sprint planning and backlog grooming for ID2, and preparing the ID1 presentation.

+#### Code Inspection: Tony
+- Duration: 1hr
+- Attended by: Tony, Jesse, Quinn, Matthew
+- Inspected Tony's Logging configuration PR

+#### Code Inspection: Mitchell
+- Duration: 1hr
+- Attended by: Tony, Jesse, Quinn, Aesha, Mitchell, Matthew
+- Inspected Mitchell's fixes and configuiration to the Jest testing setup.

+#### Gherkin Pairing
+- Duration: 1hr
+- Attended by: Trang, Mitchell
+- Tuorial on current Gherkins and how to write new ones

+#### CI/CD Syncup
+- Duration: 0.5hrs
+- Attended by: Trang, Zander
+- Tuorial on current Gherkins and how to write new ones

+#### CI/CD Pairing
+- Duration: 0.5hrs
+- Attended by: Trang, Tony
+- Tuorial on current Gherkins and how to write new ones

+#### Dev Team group Pairing
+- Duration: 1hr
+- Attended by: Quinn, Zander, Jesse
+- Sync up on development progress and coordinating on merge conflicts

+#### Dev Team Unit Test Pairing
+- Duration: 3hrs
+- Attended by: Quinn, Zander, Jesse
+- Group pairing on testing style of React and ReactXR components

+#### Architecture design
+- Duration: 2hrs
+- Attended by: Jesse, Matthew
+- Pairing on designing the interaction diagrams and division of responsibility within the application

+#### Code Inspection: Matthew
+- Duration: 1hr
+- Attended by: Mitchell, Jesse, Quinn, Matthew
+- Inspected Matthew's Effective Code Review documentation

 ### Card and Work Summary
 This sprint focussed on creating and testing hte discrere components and functionality assiciated with building the 3D graph.
 The core functionalities introduced, from a development perspective, were: